 (Source: Wikipedia).

-Back to the recipe.
-The only thing I remembered about the recipe was that it was made with evaporated milk, gelatine and almonds and it was flavoured with masticha.
 The name is a bit strange and have no idea why it was named Paris on Ice.
 I presume the word ice was used because it is refrigerated and because the cream is white.

-I tried to find the recipe but unfortunately I had no luck in a google search.
-I decided to recreate it on what I remembered and half way through, although this cream brought back nice memories as my mum used to make it.
-When the cream set she used to make a strawberry or cherry jelly and put it on top until the jelly would set as well.
+I decided to recreate it on what I remembered and half way through, although this cream brought back nice memories when my mum used to make it, I decided to make a twist of my own.

 We used to love this dessert when we were kids so I recreated my own recipe and giving it my own twist and I must admit it did remind me of that dessert but the addition of whipped cream, mixed with yoghurt and whipping the cream twice, gave it the airy feeling of a mousse.